PowerShell/PowerShell/docs/building/linux.md

 Congratulations!
 If everything went right, PowerShell is now built.
 The `Start-PSBuild` script will output the location of the executable:
 `./src/Microsoft.PowerShell.CoreConsoleHost/bin/Linux/netstandardapp1.5/ubuntu.14.04-x64/powershell`.

-> Note that the `./build.sh` script is deprecated and will be removed

 You can run our cross-platform Pester tests with `Start-PSPester`, and our xUnit tests with `Start-PSxUnit`.